gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 with mean 0
 and standard deviation of 1.
-In the current situation, we could ask whether the ``Distance`` variable seems like it may follow a normal distribution in each group, in other words, is $\text{Years}\sim N(\mu,\sigma^2)$?
+In the current situation, we could ask whether the ``Distance`` variable seems like it may follow a normal distribution in each group, in other words, is $\text{Distance}\sim N(\mu,\sigma^2)$?
 Since the responses are relatively symmetric, it is not clear that we have a violation of the assumption of the normality assumption for the *Distance* variable for any of the seven groups (more later on how we can assess this and the issues that occur when we have a violation of this assumption).
 Remember that
 $\mu$ and $\sigma$ are parameters where
 $\mu$ ("mu") is our standard symbol for the ***population mean*** and that $\sigma$ ("sigma") is the symbol of the